porridgemaster/taxtechies/testy/kakangku.md

 when you beeb three times, a persmert will be blessed.

-however if you beebtwo  times, kumamon will activate his kumashoe power to step on kokapi and beigesan.
+however if you beeb  two  times, kumamon will activate his kumashoe power to step on kokapi and beigesan.